qh96/qh96/README.md

 ## Hey there 👋

 My name is Hao Qin and I'm a software engineer!
 <a href="https://www.linkedin.com/in/haoq96/" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="haoqin" height="20" width="20" /></a>

 👨‍💻 I've spent a good amount of time woking on back-end and front-end engineering, mostly building features and taking care of architectures for client facing products and enterprise software.

 ### 🏢 Internship

-🌏I used to be an SWE intern at **[Tencent](https://github.com/Tencent)**.
-It is the biggest video game company in the world and one of top-2 tech companies in China (top-10 in the world).
-It has many well-known products like **Wechat**, QQ, League of Legend, etc. I did research on the refactor plan the API Gateway to handle a new coming **200M** daily requests and developed the new architecture of API Gateway using **Java and Spring**, resulting in **90.7%** throughput improvement.
+🌏 I used to be an SWE intern at **[Tencent](https://github.com/Tencent)**, the biggest video game company in the world and one of the top-2 tech companies in China, owning many well-known products like **Wechat**, QQ, League of Legend, etc. During the internship, I did research on the refactor plan the API Gateway to handle a new coming **200M** daily requests and developed the new architecture of API Gateway using **Java and Spring**, resulting in **90.7%** throughput improvement.

-### 🏢 Recent Project
+### 🧩 Most Recent Project

-💚 My recent project was a [job site](https://eattacocat.herokuapp.com/) consolidates all the new graduate career resources from LinkedIn and Indeed.
-Now it has **29,332** visitors in total and **500+** avg. visitors every day.
-The source code repository published on Github has more than 2k visitors, 172 unique clones and **81 stars**.
+💚 My recent project was a [Job Site](https://eattacocat.herokuapp.com/) consolidates all the new graduate career resources from LinkedIn and Indeed.
+Now it has **29,332 visitors** in total and **500+** avg. visitors every day.
+The source code repository published on Github has more than 2k visitors, 172 unique clones and **82 stars**.

 ### 🔧 Technologies I'm passionate about